 Farm Fresh Rhode Island (FFRI), our session co-host, is one of the most innovative food hubs around when it comes to healthy food access.
 They run a traditional aggregation and distribution enterprise, and these revenue-generating businesses provide the infrastructure to support a myriad of programs aimed at increasing food access while also boosting sales for area farmers.
 Thea Upham, Program Director, highlighted the following FFRI programs:

-- Fresh Bucks are currency for fresh food from local farms and producers at Rhode Island farmers markets
+- Bonus Bucks are currency for fresh food from local farms and producers at Rhode Island farmers markets

 - Healthy Foods, Healthy Families healthy shopping and cooking education at farmer’s markets